olebole/irafdoc/doc/immatch.linmatch.rst

   <!-- BeginSection: 'REFERENCES' -->
   <p>
-  A review of doubly weighted linear regression problems in astronomy can be found in the paper <tt>"Linear Regression in Astronomy.
-II"</tt>
+  A review of doubly weighted linear regression problems in astronomy can be found in the paper <span style="font-family: monospace;">"Linear Regression in Astronomy.
+II"</span>
   by (Feigelson and Babu (1992 Ap.J.
 397, 55).
 A detailed derivation of the
   particular solution used by LINMATCH can be found in the article
-  <tt>"The Techniques of Least Squares and Stellar Photometry with CCDs"</tt>
+  <span style="font-family: monospace;">"The Techniques of Least Squares and Stellar Photometry with CCDs"</span>
   by Stetson (1989 Proceeding of the V Advanced School of Astrophysics, p 51).
   </p>